BEQUESTS

 - Establish a vehicle from which you can make annual gifts to charity

-- You make a contribution of your property to fund a trust that pays The Bloomsburg University Foundation, Inc. income for a number of years.
+- You make a contribution of your property to fund a trust that pays The Mansfield University Foundation, Inc. income for a number of years.

 - You receive a gift or estate tax deduction at the time of your gift.